Completion of the mixed unit interval graphs hierarchy: Our results

 \FloatBarrier Let us draw an injective $\mathcal{U}$-representation of this graph, and show that it is unique up to a few changes.
 We will see that this representation needs all four types of intervals, hence our result.\\ First we can see that it contains two induced $K_{1,4}^*$: $cfeab$ and $cfdab$.
-By \autoref{unique_K1,4*_lemma} and the fact that both $a$ and $e$ have a neighbor which is not connected to any other node, the intervals representing $a,b,c$ and $f$ must be like in \autoref{separating_repr}.
-By the same arguments, $\I(e)$ must have the same position it has in \autoref{separating_repr}, and its left end must be closed.
-But considering the copy of $K_{1,4}^*$ composed of the vertices $c, f, d, a, $ and $b$, $\I(d)$ must share the position of $\I(e)$.
-Given the neighborhood of $h$, $\I(e)$ must be closed. $\I$ being injective, $\I(d)$ must be a closed-open interval, and we need all four types of intervals to draw the graph. \end{proof}
+By \autoref{unique_K1,4*_lemma} and the fact that $f$ is only adjacent to $c$, $\I(c)$ and $\I(f)$ are completely determined as in \autoref{separating_repr}.
+Now given the neighborhoods of $a, b, d$ and $e$, and the fact that both $a$ and $e$ have one neighbor which is not adjacent to any other vertex, the intervals of $a, b, d$ and $e$ are again completely determined, up to symmetry, as in \autoref{separating_repr}.
+This shows that we need all four types of intervals to draw this graph. \end{proof}

 To conclude this part, we now have a complete picture of the different subclasses of the mixed unit interval class.
-In the schematic figure below, $\mathcal{U}^X \subsetneq \mathcal{U}^Y$ is a shorthand notation for $\mathcal{U}^X$-graphs $\subsetneq \mathcal{U}^Y$-graphs.
+In the schematic \autoref{classification}, $\mathcal{U}^X \subsetneq \mathcal{U}^Y$ is a shorthand notation for $\mathcal{U}^X$-graphs $\subsetneq \mathcal{U}^Y$-graphs.
 Sets separated by commas define the same classes of graphs.

 \FloatBarrier